Glossary

 • Market and technology risks

-The opportunities that secure the organization's place in tomorrow's low-carbon world are of several types:
+The opportunities that ensure the organisation a place in the low-carbon world of tomorrow are of several types:

 • Reduction of GHG emissions